Whether you struggle with choosing a road bike or want to learn more about road bikes in general, you are in the right place.

-The estimated weight is based on my market research and the comparison of weights of road bikes from various manufacturers.
-The bike weight also depends on the components used on the bike.
+The estimated weight is based on my research and comparing weights of road bikes from various manufacturers.
+The bike’s weight also depends on the components used on the bike.
 The more expensive road bikes usually have better and lighter components, so their overall weight is lower.

-Should you get aluminum or carbon road bike?
+Should you get an aluminum or carbon road bike?

 Well, it depends… on your budget.

-According to Bikeradar, it is better to buy an ‘expensive’ alloy bike and not cheap carbon one.
+According to Bikeradar, buying an ‘expensive’ alloy bike is better than a cheap carbon one.
 Why?
 “The thing is, cheap carbon just isn’t that good.”
 Well, even expensive carbon frames can be bad (check the Hambini YouTube channel to find out more).

 A carbon bike with the same components as an aluminum bike is more expensive.
-I prefer getting better components and aluminum frame than worse components on a carbon frame.
+I prefer better components and an aluminum frame than worse ones on a carbon frame.

 On the other hand, if you read the pros and cons of aluminum and carbon frames, it may be tempting to spare more money and get a carbon frame.

 To wrap this up, get a carbon road bike if you have a budget of more than $2000.
-If you are limited to, $1000, an alloy frame is probably a better option.
+However, if you are limited to $1000, an alloy frame is probably a better option.

-For example, in our 20 men cycling team, we all use a 2X groupset.
-I don’t see very often road cyclists with 1X groupsets.
+For example, in our 20 men’s cycling team, we all use a 2X groupset.
+I have never seen a roadie with a 1X groupset yet.

 1X groupsets are much lighter and simpler but also pretty expensive, so you find them on higher-end road bikes.
-In 2019, a couple of riders from Trek-Segafredo experimented with 1X groupsets, but it seems this trend did not catch on.
+In 2019, some riders from Trek-Segafredo experimented with 1X groupsets, but this trend did not catch on.

 3X groupsets are used on entry-level road bikes.
 They are heavier, more complex, and less aerodynamic.
 For these reasons, I don’t recommend them.

-TIP: If you ride a bike with a 2X (eventually 3X) groupset, make sure you avoid cross-chaining.
+TIP: If you ride a bike with a 2X (eventually 3X) groupset, avoid cross-chaining.
 It is a situation when you ride with the chain on the small chainring and the smallest sprocket on the cassette (and vice versa).